Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Free Shuttle Service

-With up to as many as 50,000+ people attending the small town’s event, parking can be a challenge.
-Most years the festival offers a free shuttle service.
-In years when the service is offered, shuttle buses run regularly from both Trinity Western University and Walnut Grove Secondary School.
+With up to as many as 35,000 people attending the small town’s event, finding parking can be a challenge.
+In years past the festival typically offered a free shuttle service.
+It ran regularly from both Trinity Western University and Walnut Grove Secondary School.

 Parking at the school is usually free, but at the university you have to pay.
 In some years (but not all) the fee is waived at Trinity Western during the festival.